-With over 100 diverse researchers and practitioners present, ICSS 2012 engaged existing institutional constraints in sustainability science, outlining barriers to effective research and practice, as well as preferred structures and undertaken innovations for future work.
-Sustainability science has, thus far, happened within institutions (sets of rules) built for traditional research and pedagogy.
-With its innovative approaches it challenges established institutions (Wiek, 2008).
+With more than 100 diverse researchers and practitioners present, the ICSS 2012 engaged existing institutional constraints in sustainability science, outlining barriers to effective research and practice, as well as preferred structures and undertaken innovations for future work.
+Sustainability science has, thus far, happened within institutions (sets of rules) built for traditional research and pedagogy. innovative approaches, With its sustainability science challenges established institutions (Wiek, 2008).
 Historically, academia has largely been oriented towards curiosity-driven, basic research (that claims value-neutrality); has rewarded knowledge production and publication with tenure and reputation; and has followed a unilateral educational model, in which students receive information as the primary mode of learning.
+In short, current institutional polices simply don't reward action research equally with traditional scholarly research when it comes to promotion and tenure.
 In concert, funding bodies articulate their research framework programs within these dominant paradigms.
-These practices are deeply ingrained in the practice of higher education, and have proven resistant to change.
+These practices are deeply ingrained in the practice of higher education and have proven resistant to change.

-However, sustainability science purports to develop solution options to problems embedded in real-world practices and communities, and is therefore not well served by these institutional structures.
+Sustainability science purports to develop solution options to problems embedded in real-world practices and communities, and is therefore not well served by these institutional structures.
 In his opening keynote address at the ICSS 2012, Michael Crow identified a key mechanism of traditional academic work hardly conducive to sustainability science's solution orientation: "Universities [...] would do research and we would teach students and we would do science and hopefully somebody would do something with that."
 Traditional academic structures and incentives produce research, students, and impacts, without explicit articulation and connection to solution options that are actionable.
 In a similar vein, Michael Crow identified sustainability science as a moral pursuit.
 Science with a normative aspect is in stark contrast to the objective pursuit of truth generally ascribed to science.
 Finally, sustainability science comes with strong participation and co-creation components, which means that students need to be learning skills in public communication, facilitation, and negotiation, as well as co-creating ideas, practices, and knowledge in real-world learning settings.
 Sustainability science connects research activities to real-world uses, brings values into scientific work, and asks professors to instill unfamiliar skills in students through collaborative and engaging pedagogies - and none of these innovations comply with current publication practices, tenure, and promotion criteria.

 To build long-term relationships with stakeholders requires new commitments from academic institutions and funding bodies.
 Much like the diversity of funders exemplified in both the COMPETE and Yaqui Valley cases, a network of funding supporting various endeavors can sustain the long-term embedded work emblematic of sustainability science.
-Steven Mannell from Dalhouise University, a conference attendee, suggested connecting such funding directly to education, as that mission has more permanence than project-based funding.
-Connectivity between various institutional actors, funding bodies, and stakeholder representatives is the collaborative environment described in the field's literature, and sustaining such funding can provide more time and resources for collaboration.
+Steven Mannell a conference attendee from Dalhouise University, suggested connecting such funding directly to education, as that mission has more permanence than project-based funding.
+Connectivity among various institutional actors, funding bodies, and stakeholder representatives is the collaborative environment described in the field's literature; sustaining such funding can provide more time and resources for collaboration.
 This is crucial, as time and capacity building for communication and synthesis across institutional and disciplinary boundaries is one of the primary means to pursue the ambitious goals of sustainability science research.
-However, when sustainability scientists have to create funding network, it requires heavy investment of time for application and reporting, as well as overlapping areas of investigation, or gaps in support where resources are most needed.
+However, when sustainability scientists have to create a funding network, it requires heavy investment of time for application and reporting, as well as overlapping areas of investigation, or gaps in support where resources are most needed.
 Pamela Matson's case study in the Yaqui Valley is a successful example of the creation of a funding network, but one that that provided for multi-decadal work in three-year bursts.
 The uncertainty and patchiness of funding for sustainability science projects is a significant barrier to incentivizing faculty design and support of such projects.